hollyhudson/not_workshop/README.md

 ## Configuration

+Where to find `mosquitto.conf`:

+* MacOS - `/usr/local/etc/mosquitto`
+* Linux - `/etc/mosquitto`
+* Windows - `c:\mosquitto\`

-By default the mosquitto broker runs on port 1883.
+By default the mosquitto broker runs on port 1883, unless you intentionally start it on another port: `mosquitto -p 1884`, for instance.

+MQTT messages are sent in plaintext.
+If you want to encrypt them you have to use SSL.
+But there are some other things you can do that are fairly simple to provide some security.

+You can restrict who can publish and subscribe to messages by setting client ID restrictions on your broker.

 # Things on ESP boards